Water flowing from a storm sewer pipe and splashing onto a log. Water flowing from a storm sewer pipe and splashing onto a log.

 CCTV Testing

-Beyond smoke and dye testing, technology can be used to determine what lies beneath.
+Beyond smoke and dye testing, advanced technology can be used to more accurately determine what lies beneath.
 Closed-circuit television cameras (CCTV) can be dropped down to navigate the pipes and connections to gather more information and pinpoint exact locations of any issues.

 Plan Ahead for Inflow and Infiltration Issues with Expert Support from EDG